Bullying and harassment

 If you require support concerning any sexual violence, you can contact Rape Crisis England and Wales (helpline number is 0808 802 9999) Rape Crisis Scotland helpline number is 08088 01 03 02, or Rape Crisis Northern Ireland (helpline number is 0800 0246 991).
 Safeline offer a number of services, too.
 The RCN also offers an appointment-based counselling service (however, please note this is not a crisis service).

-Our prioritising personal safety guide outlines your rights and employer's responsibilities towards you if you are lone working in a community setting.
+Our prioritising personal safety guide outlines your rights and your employer's responsibilities towards you if you are lone working in a community setting.
 Please see our guidance violence in the workplace for what to do and who to contact if you are verbally or physically assaulted at work.

 ACAS also provide further information on sexual harassment and assault.

-Our prioritising personal safety guide outlines your rights and employer's responsibilities towards you if you are lone working in a community setting.
+Our prioritising personal safety guide outlines your rights and your employer's responsibilities towards you if you are lone working in a community setting.

 The Nursing and Midwifery Council (NMC) recognises that there are circumstances in which a nurse may justifiably feel the need to consider withdrawing care from a particular patient or client.
 These circumstances may include the threat, or perceived threat, of physical violence on the part of the patient or client.
 For more information please see our advice on violence in the workplace, refusal to treat and duty of care.